-Corbett is the author of the award-winning current affairs book, "This is Cuba: An Outlaw Culture Survives."
-More recently, he wrote the biographical sketch for the literary edition of "Gonzo," Hunter S. Thompson's visual biography.
+Corbett is the author of the award-winning current affairs book, "This Is Cuba: An Outlaw Culture Survives," and more recently, he wrote the biographical sketch for the literary edition of "Gonzo," Hunter S. Thompson's visual biography.

 Corbett studied creative writing and scriptwriting at the University of Boulder Colorado, where he graduated with a Bachelor of Arts in English Creative Writing and Film Studies with a Minor in Ethnic Studies in 1998.

 ThoughtCo is a premier reference site focusing on expert-created education content.